ciresnave/scrolling_window_pattern_matcher/README.md

 ## API

-- `ScrollingWindowPatternMatcherRef::find_matches`: Value/mixed patterns with multiple patterns and multi-element support.
+- `find_matches`: Use for value or mixed patterns (requires PartialEq for T), supports multiple patterns and multi-element patterns.
 Accepts any type convertible to a slice for window and patterns.
-- `ScrollingWindowPatternMatcherRef::find_matches_with_callbacks`: Value/mixed patterns with per-pattern callbacks and overlap settings.
-- `ScrollingWindowFunctionPatternMatcherRef::find_matches`: Function-only patterns with multiple patterns.
-Accepts Vec, slice, or array for window and patterns.
-- `ScrollingWindowFunctionPatternMatcherRef::find_matches_with_callbacks`: Function-only patterns with per-pattern callbacks and overlap settings.
+- `find_matches_with_callbacks`: Use for value/mixed patterns with per-pattern callbacks and overlap settings

-See the test module for more comprehensive examples and edge cases.
+See tests for more comprehensive examples and edge cases.

 ## Edge Cases